arks-org/arks.github.io/content/_pages/community-groups.md

 *   public website maintenance and published blog posts
 *   newsletter and wikipedia page (ongoing)
 *   social media (such as Mastodon, Twitter, Discord, Zulip, Youtube)
-*   action plan to represent ARK-identified resources and Name Assigning Authorities in Wikidata¬†
+*   action plan to represent ARK-identified resources and Name Assigning Authorities in Wikidata
-*   maintain material (on arks.org) associated with¬† getting started with ARKs
+*   maintain material (on arks.org) associated with getting started with ARKs
 *   plan for community to transition from v18 to the v37 specification
 *   canned presentations, slide shows, webinars
 *   translations of existing documents (e.g., [https://francearchives.gouv.fr/fr/article/339695117](https://francearchives.gouv.fr/fr/article/339695117))